 (b) training of plant breeders on matters concerning plant breeders' rights;

-(c) establishment and maintenance of the variety collection and data base; and

-(d) any other activity relating to administration of the Act.

-(4) In addition to the functions entrusted to it under section 10 of this Act, the committee shall operate as the fund committee , whereby –

-(a) the registrar shall be a member of the fund committee and shall serve as the secretary of the fund; and

-(b) the fund committee shall make rules and procedures for the operations and management of the fund provided that such rules and procedures shall not be operative unless approved by the Minister.

-(5) Separate books of accounts and other records in respect of the fund shall be kept properly and maintained and be subject to audit.

-45. Accounts and audit

-(1) The plant breeders’ rights office shall cause to be kept and maintain proper books of accounts with respect to –

-(a) all sums of money received and expended by the Plant Breeders’ Rights Office and matters in respect of which the receipt and expenditure take place;

-(b) all the assets and liabilities of the Plant Breeders’ Rights Office and the Fund; and

-(c) the income and expenditure statement of the Plant Breeders Rights Office.

-(2) The financial year of the Plant Breeders Rights Office and the fund shall end on 31th December of each year.

-(3) The books of accounts of the Plant Breeders’ Rights Office and the Fund shall be audited at the end of each financial year by the Acountant General and Auditor General.

-46. Annual report to be submitted to The Minister

-(1) The Registrar shall, submit to the Minister a copy of the audited accounts and annual report on the activities of the Plant Breeders’ Office in respect of that particular year not later than six months after the end of each financial year.

-(2) The Registrar shall, within a period of six months or such longer period as the National Assembly may by resolution appoint after the accounts have been audited, lay the audited accounts and audit report before the National Assembly.

-PART XI Offences and penalties

-47. Offences and penalties

-(1) Any person who knowingly-

-(a) makes a false entry in the Register;

-(b) makes a writing which falsely purports to be a copy of an entry in the Register or of a document lodged with the Registrar;

-(c) produces or tenders a false entry of copy as evidence;

-(d) submits a false document or makes a false statement or representation to the Registrar in regard to any action described under this Act;

-(e) obstructs or hinders the Registrar or any officer in the exercise of his powers or the carrying out of his functions under this Act;

-(f) having been duly summoned to appear at any proceedings under this Act, fails without lawful excuse to appear;

-(g) having appeared as a witness at any proceedings under this Act, refuses without lawful excuse to be sworn or to r to produce any document or answer any question which he may be lawfully required to produce or answer;

-(h) contravenes the obligation to use the denomination as required by subsection 10 of section 19 of this Act;

-(i) gives false information in any application or makes any false statement in evidence,

-(j) violates breeders right,

-(k) any person whoviolates the provisions of section 29; and

-(l) Contravenes any other provisions of this Act commits an offence.

-(2) Any person who commits an offence referred to under this Act shall be liable upon conviction
+(c) establishment and maintenance of variety collection and data base; and

+(d) any other activity relating to administration of this Act.

+(4) In addition to the functions entrusted to it under section 10 of this Act, the Committee shall operate as the Fund Committee, whereby:

+(a) the Registrar shall be a member of the Fund Committee and shall serve as the Secretary of the Fund;

+(b) the Fund Committee shall make rules and procedures for the operations and management of the Fund;

+(c) separate books of accounts and other records in respect of the Fund shall be kept properly and maintained and be subject to audit.

+Accounts and audit.

+45. (1) The Office shall cause to be kept and maintain proper books of accounts with respect to:

+(a) all sums of money received and expended by the Office and matters in respect of which the receipt and expenditure take place;

+(b) all the assets and liabilities of the Office and the Fund; and

+(c) the income and expenditure statement of the Office.

+(2) The financial year of the Office and the Fund shall end on 31 December of each year.

+(3) The books of accounts of the Plant Breeders’ Rights Office and the Fund shall be audited at the end of each financial year by the Accountant-General of the Federation and Auditor-General for the Federation.

+Annual report to be submitted to the Minister.

+46. (1) The Registrar shall, submit to the Minister a copy of the audited accounts and annual report on the activities of the Office in respect of that particular year not later than six months after the end of each financial year.

+(2) The Registrar shall, within a period of six months or such longer period as the National Assembly may by resolution prescribe after the accounts have been audited, lay the audited accounts and audit report before the National Assembly.

+PART X — OFFENCES AND PENALTIES Offences and penalties 47.
+(1) Any person who knowingly:

+(a) makes a false entry in the register,

+(b) makes a writing which falsely purports to be a copy of an entry in the register or of a document lodged with the Registrar,

+(c) produces or tenders a false entry of copy as evidence,

+(d) submits a false document or makes a false statement or representation to the Registrar in regard to any action described under this Act,

+(e) obstructs or hinders the Registrar or any officer in the exercise of his powers or the carrying out of his functions under this Act,

+(f) having been duly summoned to appear at any proceedings under this Act, fails without lawful excuse to appear,

+(g) having appeared as a witness at any proceedings under this Act, refuses without lawful excuse to be sworn or to produce any document or answer any question which he may be lawfully required to produce or answer,

+(h) contravenes the obligation to use the denomination as required by section 19 (10) of this Act,

+(i) gives false information in any application or makes any false statement in evidence;

+(j) violates breeders right;

+(k) any person whoviolates the provisions of section 29, and

+(l) contravenes any other provisions of this Act commits an offence.

+(2) Any person who commits an offence under this Act is liable on conviction: